-Any student who threatens or harasses another student based on race, color, sex, 5.2 religion, national origin, sexual orientation, ethnicity, gender identity, homelessness, age and/or disability and any other class or characteristic protected by law.
+5.2 Any student who threatens or harasses another student based on race, color, sex, religion, national origin, sexual orientation, ethnicity, gender identity, homelessness, age and/or disability and any other class or characteristic protected by law.

-- Parent notification •
+- Parent notification

 - Notification to proper authorities

-- Up to a 5-day suspension .
+- Discipline according to M.G.L. c.
+71 § 37H3/4